 Some of the following sample applications will be covered in more detail in subsequent sections:

-Hello World The RTEMS Hello World test is provided in the subdirectory \${RTEMS_ROOT}/testsuites/samples/hello/.
-This test is helpful when testing new RTEMS development environment.
-Clock Tick The \${RTEMS_ROOT}/testsuites/samples/ticker/ subdirectory provides a test for verification of clock chip device drivers of BSPs.
-Base Single Processor
+Hello World The RTEMS Hello World test is provided in the subdirectory when testing new RTEMS development environment.

+\${RTEMS\ROOT}/testsuites/samples/hello/.
+This test is helpful provides a test for verification of clock chip device drivers of BSPs.